brpo01/Project-Documentation/Project-17.md

 }
 ```

-2. we need to create the lunch configuration of this asg in `asg.tf` .  # Ask the students to refactor this code to use Launch templates.
+2. we need to create the lunch configuration of this asg in `asg.tf`

 ```
 resource "aws_launch_configuration" "my-test-launch-config" {